ThatCoolCoder/nosper-engine/InputLanguage.md

 # Nosper Engine input language

 This document details how to write expressions for Nosper Engine.
-It is intended to be understandable even by those who are not programmers, so if something is confusing please create a github issue to discuss it.
+It is intended to be understandable even by those who are not programmers, so if something is confusing please [create an issue on github](https://github.com/ThatCoolCoder/nosper-engine/issues/new/choose) to discuss it.

 ## Basic usage

 Simple calculations are simple to write, for instance `2 + 2`.
 The engine respects order of operations and brackets, so `2 + 3 * 4 = 14` and `3 * (1 + 2) = 9`.
-Below is the list of basic operators:
+Below is the list of basic operations:
 ```
 Addition:              +
 Subtraction/negation:  -